 I started my career as a radio journalist with the mighty Plymouth Sound (Plymouth is my home city) and then worked at Two Four Productions who were small-ish then, but since I left have become massive.
 Am sure that’s a coincidence.
 I left for the bright lights of London freelancing on shows like Bailiffs, a hit observational documentary for BBC One, which ran for three series.

-But I always had a love of comedy and was writing, pitching ideas, making tasters and performing (sometimes to audiences in double figures) – I’ve done several Edinburgh Fringe shows.
-My first in 2003, Soft Toys, was a sketch show with the very talented Michael Spicer.
+My love of comedy took me to the Edinburgh Fringe.
+My first show in 2003, Soft Toys, with the very talented Michael Spicer.
 After my 2005 solo show, Ladykiller, which had its moments, comedy producers Channel X asked me to set up a company in Manchester which I ran for nearly ten years.

-I now live and work in London writing, developing and procrastinating and have lots of exciting things in various pipelines.
+I now live and work in London writing, developing, gigging and procrastinating and have lots of exciting things in various pipelines.
 I’ll tell you about them if and when they happen.